mariellemanlulu/resume/README.md

 ## Audience

-This document is for students interested in learning and applying the principles of modern technical writing mentioned in [Andrew Etter's book](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) by building a simple static resume website.
+This is for students interested in learning and applying the principles of modern technical writing mentioned in [Andrew Etter's book](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) by building a simple static resume website.
+No experience in Markdown or Github is assumed.

 # Build Your Own Static Resume Website

 [Add a GIF]

 Start by going through the [instructions](#instructions).
 Then, find out more about the [principles]() applied throughout.
-By the end, you should have a working online resume and acquire knowlegde about modern technical documentation.
+By the end, you should have a working online resume and acquire knowlegde about modern technical documentation key principles and tools.

 ## Prerequisites

-- **Markdown** - Learn Markdown in minutes with this [tutorial](https://www.markdowntutorial.com/).
-- **Markdown Editor** - [Dillinger](https://dillinger.io/) is a great online markdown editor.
+- **Resume formatted in Markdown** - Here is a [tutorial](https://www.markdowntutorial.com/) to learn Markdown within minutes.
+[Dillinger](https://dillinger.io/) is a great online markdown editor.
 - **Git Version Control** - [Install Git.](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) OSX and Linux system typically have this installed by default.
 - **Jekyll** - [Install Jekyll](https://jekyllrb.com/docs/installation/), a static website generator that works with Github.
 - **Github account** - A free account is acceptable.
 If you wish to make your website repository private, Github Pro is necessary.
 If you are a student, visit [GitHub Student Developer Pack](https://education.github.com/pack) to get one for free.